JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 ![alt](../notes/images/7-question-answering/qa-modern-architecture.png)

-To buld our QA system, we'll use the [Haystack library](https://haystack.deepset.ai/) developed by [deepset](https://deepset.ai/).
+To build our QA system, we'll use the [Haystack library](https://haystack.deepset.ai/) developed by [deepset](https://deepset.ai/).
 Haystack is based on retriever-reader architecure and tighty coupled with transformers to abstract away the complexity in building these systems.

-In addition to retriever and reader an QA system requries two more components:
+In addition to retriever and reader an QA system requires two more components:

 ##### Document store

-A document-oriented database that stors documents and metadata which are provided to the retriever at query time
+A document-oriented database that stores documents and metadata which are provided to the retriever at query time

 ##### Pipeline